Popularity isn’t always a sign of a smooth-functioning internet phone service.

 - Update to the latest version of the Voice app.
 Check for updates in your Google Play Store or App Store.
 Outdated versions can cause compatibility issues.

-- Make sure you don’t have duplicate numbers.
+- Make sure you don’t have multiple numbers.
 You can run into issues if you have more than one Google Voice number on your phone.

 - Make sure you’re using a supported browser.
 Google Voice only works on Chrome, Firefox (Windows and Mac), Microsoft Edge, and Safari.